inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

      ...and of course Knowledge Graphs at the end.

-And of course we think PERSONAL DATA is just yet another ideal application for graphs.
+And of course we think PERSONAL DATA is just yet another ideal application for graphs, given all the activities in our peronsal lives are also so highly interconnected too.

-Finally, I also dropped in a reference from Gartner, merely to illustrate just how BROADLY across the entire industry the POTENTIAL for graph technology is now being recognized.
+And finally, I also dropped in a reference from Gartner, merely to illustrate just how BROADLY across the entire industry the POTENTIAL for graph technology is now being recognized.

 So, to help illustrate all of this a bit more TANGIBLY, I'd like to quickly illustrate just THREE real-world examples from my own PERSONAL experience of